ebdrup/json-schema-benchmark/CONTRIBUTING.md

 Also, do not *tweak* any of the settings or options of a validator.
 Each validator should be run in it's standard setting.
 This is to make sure that nothing breaks if the benchmarks changes.
 But also to reflect the kind of performance a user of the validator would get, if using it without tweaking.
+Edit: Nov 29th 2021: Full error reporting should be enabled in the benchmark for all validators.